AviationSFO/SnakeGame/README.md

-# Snake Game using Turlte in Python
+# Snake Game using Turtle in Python
 ## Instructions
 ### Requirements
 #### Python